micropython/micropython/docs/library/esp32.rst

 ----------------

-This class gives access to the partitions in the device's flash memory and includes methods to enable over-the-air (OTA) updates..
+This class gives access to the partitions in the device's flash memory and includes methods to enable over-the-air (OTA) updates.

 .. class:: Partition(id)